Testing times ...

-A new report from the Education Select Committee has criticised assessment in primary schools, saying its close link to school accountability is creating a "high-stakes" system that is harming teaching and learning.
+A report from the Education Select Committee, published in May 2017, criticised assessment in primary schools, saying its close link to school accountability is creating a "high-stakes" system that is harming teaching and learning.

 The group of cross-party MPs confirmed what many primary school teachers have been saying for a long time: that the new SATs system is leading to a "narrowing" of the curriculum and causing considerable stress for staff and students.

-According to Neil Carmichael, the committee's chair, staff are focusing on ensuring that pupils master the new (more challenging) English and maths papers to the detriment of other subjects such as science, humanities and the arts.
+According to Neil Carmichael, the committee's chair at the time, staff are focusing on ensuring that pupils master the new (more challenging) English and maths papers to the detriment of other subjects such as science, humanities and the arts.

 The committee says this encourages to teaching-to-test and has urged Ofsted to look across the whole curriculum during inspections, instead of putting too much emphasis on English and maths results.